 Drusen can also occur in the optic nerve.
 These drusen are made up of protein and calcium salts and generally appear in both eyes.
-Unlike the drusen associated with AMD, optic nerve drusen (also known as optic disc drusen) are not related to aging and often appear in children.
+Unlike the drusen associated with AMD, optic nerve drusen (also known as optic disc drusen) are not related to aging, may be inherited, and typically appear in children.
 Optic nerve drusen usually do not affect vision, but some patients with these drusen may lose peripheral (side) vision.

 Most people with drusen do not have any symptoms.
 Often, a routine eye exam will incidentally reveal their presence.
 A few small drusen are not a symptom of eye disease.
 However, the presence of a large number of larger drusen is an early sign of dry age-related macular degeneration (AMD).
 The symptoms of AMD include hazy vision, difficulty seeing when going from bright light to low light, and a blank or blurry spot in your central vision.